Homer Wickline and Conrad Seamen Grants

 The grants shall be awarded annually.
 The number of grants and their amounts may vary from year to year.
 However, the minimum amount per grant shall be $500.00.
 Those who wish to apply for the 2023 grants are invited to mail to the Pittsburgh Concert Society a cover letter, no longer than 500 words, to:

 - provide a clear and concise overview of the project to be funded, along with a proposed budget

 Grant Application Submissions Applications for the 2023 grants should be submitted after January 31, 2023 and received no later than April 15, 2022 (hard copy only; online applications are not available for these grants).
 Please send applications to the following address:

 Pittsburgh Concert Society

 Pittsburgh, PA 15243

-The grant recipients shall be contacted by early May, 2022.
+The grant recipients will be contacted by early May, 2023.

 All documents sent to PCS in conjunction with this grant application become the property of PCS and will not be returned to the applicant.The recipients of the 2022 Homer Wickline and Conrad Seamen Memorial Grants are:

 AddieRose Forstman, soprano to help pay travel expenses to the Llangollen International Music Eisteddfod, Wales, UK where she was invited to compete for the Pendine International Voice of the Future Award.